Suicide, Epidemic of the 21st Century

 Suicide is a public health crisis.
 Last year, the CDC released a separate report that found that suicides for the U.S. population as a whole increased 24 percent over a 15-year period.

-Mental health experts believe there are many reasons for the mental health problems of our young people these days.
+Mental health experts believe there are many reasons for teen mental health problems these days.
 Our young people spend a tremendous amount of time on social media.
 They are more detached from family and community influence these days.
 Social media causes them to constantly compare themselves to others, investing themselves in likes and dislikes, while exposing their personal information that opens them up to bullying.
 Heavy exposure to violence in our culture and family issues can lead to a spiraling into depression and anxiety.

-According to the Jason Foundation, jasonfoundation.com, the warning signs of suicide include:
+According to the Jason Foundation, the warning signs of suicide include:

 - Talking about suicide